ruizb/grunt-ng-cleandi/README.md

   }]);
 ```

 Otherwise, the plugin might not work as expected.
-You are free to contribute to this project by forking it and adding regular expressions that handle new conventions! :)
+You are free to contribute to this project by forking it and adding regular expressions that handle other conventions! :)

+You can run the task in the terminal with the option `--debug` to have more details on the task execution.

 ## Release History